sohanmaheshwar/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 b.
 Change the "111111111" with your account ID (you can see it in the JSON block already available).

 c.
-Replace "documentsearchapp" with the name of your Elasticsearch domain created in the stack (see Cloudformation outputs).
+Replace "apollodocumentsearch" with the name of your Elasticsearch domain created in the stack (see Cloudformation outputs).

 At the end, you should have something like that (with your own values), **do not** copy past this block: